Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/saml-front-channel-and-back-channel-examples.md

     - Programming
 tags:
     - SAML
+description: Explains the architectural differences between Front-Channel and Back-Channel SAML authentication flows with clear diagrams.
 ---

 :abbr[SAML]{title="Security Assertion Markup Language"} is a mechanism authenticating users and authorising them for a service in cases where the identify provider is external to the service.
 There are three parties involved: